 - Rub ¾ of this spice mix into the piece of pork.

 - In a slow cooker, add the onion, garlic, Worcestershire sauce, chicken stock, and the apple cider vinegar.

 - Add the pork and top it with the remaining spice mix.

 - Remove the pork from the slow cooker and place on a clean chopping board.

 - Remove any excess fat from the pork and then by simply using two forks pull the pork apart.

 - Lastly, you can either combine the pork with the sauce in the slow cooker or instead use a bought or homemade BBQ sauce.
 I prefer a smokey BBQ sauce but it is entirely up to you.

 - You can use a larger or smaller piece of pork for this recipe without needing to adjust it.
 You may, however, find if you go too large or too small you will end up with too little sauce or too much.

-- You can strain the onions out of the slow cooker sauce if you don’t want them in your pork.
+- You can strain the onions out of the sauce if you don’t want them in your pork mixture.
 However, keep in mind these are incredibly tasty, so you miss out by not including them.